Easy Lemon Curd

 3.Weigh or measure in the sugar, before adding in the lemon juice, eggs and butter.
 Heat on a low-medium heat until the sugar is dissolved.
 Stir every so often until the sugar is dissolved.
 See Photo 3.

-4. Increase the heat to medium and continue to stir until the mixture begins to thicken.
-To test when it’s ready, lift the spoon up, turn it over and lay across the pan.
-With a finger (or something similar, like the end of a small spoon, be careful as it will be very hot), drag a line through the curd on the back of the spoon.
+5. To test when it is ready, lift the spoon up, out of the curd, turn it over and lay across the pan.
+With a finger (or something similar, like the end of a small spoon – be careful as it will be very hot), drag a line through the curd on the back of the spoon.
 If it is now ready, there will be a clear line made.
-(See Photo ).
-It should also have more of an opaque consistency, with a sold lemon/yellow colour.
-(See right pic in Photo 4 below).
+(See right pic in Photo 4 below where it is set properly).
 If not, continue heating and stirring and check every 5 minutes till ready.
 Don’t worry if your curd is not quite as thick as mine.
 It will thicken more on cooling.

 Join My Facebook Group